ocupop/dartlang.org/src/_articles/dart-vm/performance-faq.md

 [TechEmpower benchmarks](https://www.techempower.com/benchmarks),
 which look at performance in a variety of server-side scenarios.

-## What happened to the charts that were previously on this page?

-The Dart VM and dart2js tools reached and exceeded their original performance goals.
-The Dart team continues to track performance across numerous benchmarks, but the charts served their original purpose.

 ## I found a case where I think Dart is slower than expected.
 What do I do?

 Please read the [benchmark article](benchmarking),